TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ### Specifications
 - There will be one API path that will take a bounding box, and an optional minimum confidence level
-- A uri/url to gzip json file will be returned and the confidence level of data will be returned
+- A url/uri to gzip json file will be returned
+- Confidence level of the data will be returned
+- valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data